iamdtang/ember-data-updating-json-api-relationships/README.md

 ## Customizations

-This addon will set relationship URLs to what is recommended in the spec, so something like `/articles/:id/relationships/tags`.
+This addon will set relationship URLs to what is recommended in the spec, so something like `/articles/:id/relationships/tags` for a to-many relationship and `/articles/:id/relationships/author` for a to-one relationship.
 If you need to override this, use the `urlForUpdateRelationship()` hook:

 ```js
 // app/adapters/article.js